Specialization and Integral Closure

 In this paper we prove in a rather general setting that the integral closure of ideals and modules is preserved under specialization modulo generic elements.
 Recall that the {\it integral closure} $\overline I$ of an ideal $I$ in a commutative ring $R$ is the set of all elements $y$ that are $\it integral$ over $I$, i.e., satisfy a polynomial equation of the form

 where $\alpha_i \in I^i$.
 Alternatively, one can consider the {\em Rees algebra} $\R (I)$ of $I$, which is the subalgebra $R[It]$ of the polynomial ring $R[t]$.
-The integral closure $\overline{\R(I)}$ of $\R(I)$ in $R[t]$ is again a graded algebra, and its graded components recover the integral closures of all powers of $I$, In our main result, Theorem~\ref{extension}, we consider a Noetherian ring $R$ such that the completion ${(R_{\m}/{\sqrt{0}})}\widehat{\;}\, $ is reduced and equidimensional for every maximal ideal $\m$ of $R$, and an $R$-ideal $I=(a_1, \ldots, a_n)$ of height at least 2.
-We prove that
+The integral closure $\overline{\R(I)}$ of $\R(I)$ in $R[t]$ is again a graded algebra, and its graded components recover the integral closures of all powers of $I$, In our main result, Theorem~\ref{extension}, we consider a Noetherian ring $R$ such that the completion ${(R_{\m}/{\sqrt{0}})}\widehat{\;}\, $ is reduced and equidimensional for every maximal ideal $\m$ of $R$; for instance, $R$ could be an equidimensional excellent local ring.
+For any $R$--ideal $I=(a_1, \ldots, a_n)$ of height at least 2, we prove that

 where $x=\sum_{i=1}^{n} z_ia_i$ is a generic element for $I$ defined over the polynomial ring $R'=R[z_1, \ldots, z_n]$ and $I'$ denotes the extension of $I$ to $R'$.
-This result can be paraphrased by saying that an element is integral over $I$ if it is integral modulo a generic element of the ideal.
-Other, essentially unrelated, results about lifting integral dependence have been proved by Teissier, Gaffney and Kleiman, and Gaffney (\cite{T1}, \cite{T2} \cite{GK}, \cite[5.4]{G}).
-They go under the name `principle of specialization of integral dependence' and play an important role in equisingularity theory.
+This result can be paraphrased by saying that an element is integral over $I$ if it is so modulo a generic element of the ideal.
+Other, essentially unrelated, results about lifting integral dependence have been proved by Teissier, Gaffney, and Gaffney and Kleiman (\cite{G}, \cite{GK}, \cite{T1}, \cite{T2}).
+They go by the name `Principle of Specialization of Integral Dependence' and play an important role in equisingularity theory.

-The above theorem opens the possibility for proofs using induction on the height.
-This yields, for instance, a quick proof of Huneke's and Itoh's celebrated result on integral closures of powers of complete intersections (\cite{H1}, \cite{Itoh}), see Theorem~\ref{Itoh}: If $R$ is a ring as above and $I$ an $R$-ideal generated by a regular sequence, then $\overline{I^{n+1}}\bigcap I^n=\overline{I}I^n$ for every $n\geq 0$.
+Our main result, Theorem 2.1, opens the possibility for proofs using induction on the height.
+This yields, for instance, a quick proof of Huneke's and Itoh's celebrated result on integral closures of powers of complete intersections (\cite{H1}, \cite{Itoh}): If $R$ is a ring as above and $I$ an $R$--ideal generated by a regular sequence, then $\overline{I^{n+1}}\bigcap I^n=\overline{I}I^n$ for every $n\geq 0$ (see Theorem~\ref{Itoh}).